Begin Doctrine: Operation Outside the Box

 The Begin doctrine was followed in 2007 under Prime Minister Ehud Olmert with Operation Outside the Box against a Syrian nuclear facility.
 What was particularly notable about the attack on Syria was what occurred in its aftermath, the near total lack of international comment or criticism of Israel's action.
 This lack of reaction contrasted starkly to the international outcry that followed Israel's preventive strike in 1981 against Iraq's reactor.
 Foreign governments may have reserved comment because of the lack of information after the attack, but the Israeli government imposed a virtually total news blackout immediately after the raid that lasted for seven months.
 The U.S. government ordered officials with knowledge of the attack to keep it confidential.
 Syria was initially silent on the matter and then subsequently denied that the bombed target was a nuclear facility.
 The international silence continued even after the CIA made information public in April 2008.

 Iranian nuclear program

-The doctrine also has been used since 2009, under Prime Minister Benjamin Netanyahu, with regard to Iran and its nuclear capability.
+The doctrine continues to be in use as of 2009 under Prime Minister Benjamin Netanyahu, with regard to Iran and its nuclear capability.
 During this time the Iranian nuclear issue openly turned into Israel's number one security issue.
 Netanyahu, along with his key cabinet ministers, such as Minister of Defense Ehud Barak and Vice Premier Moshe Ya'alon, has repeatedly referred to a nuclear Iran, or even a nuclear-capable Iran, as an unacceptable and existential threat to Israel.
 With virtually all Israelis agreeing that Iran should be prevented from acquiring nuclear weapons, there is an ongoing bitter debate among policymakers on how best to achieve this goal.
-Whilst the U.S. and Europe implement economic sanctions and pursue diplomatic solutions, the Israeli government carries out covert operations, such as computer viruses and assassinations of key Iranian scientists, designed to stall Iran's nuclear program.
+Whilst the U.S. and Europe implement economic sanctions and pursue diplomatic solutions, the Israeli government carries out covert operations, such as computer viruses, assassinations of key Iranian scientists and airstrikes designed to stall Iran's nuclear program.

+In June 2025, Israel applied the Begin Doctrine through Operation Rising Lion, a comprehensive military campaign targeting Iran's nuclear infrastructure.
+Launched on June 13, the operation involved over 200 Israeli aircraft conducting airstrikes on approximately 100 sites across Iran, including key nuclear facilities in Natanz, Isfahan, and Tehran.
+These strikes aimed to substantially degrade Iran's nuclear capabilities, reportedly setting back the program by several years.
+High-ranking Iranian officials, including IRGC Commander Hossein Salami and military chief Mohammad Bagheri, were among those killed in the attacks.

+The operation was preceded by extensive Mossad-led intelligence activities, which involved infiltrating Iran to sabotage air defense systems and establish covert drone bases near Tehran.
+These efforts facilitated the success of the airstrikes by compromising Iran's ability to respond effectively.